-#1: Who gets eServed?
+Who gets eServed?

-A good starting point is to remember that eService is never used in case initiations, where each party in the case needs to be personally served.
+A good starting point is to remember that eService in California is never used in case initiations, where each party in the case needs to be personally served.

-“Do the rules mandate that everyone in defense firm that is on service contact list be served or only the attorneys?”
+Do the rules mandate that everyone in the firm that is on the service contact list be served or only the attorneys?

 Typically, only counsel is required to be eServed.
 If the court has mandatory eFiling, then eService is mandatory (CRC 2.253) so consent is required.

-“If we are eServing the opposing attorney, do we also need to eServe the client they represent?”
+If we are eServing the opposing attorney, do we also need to eServe the client they represent?

 No, you do not, eServing the representation is sufficient.

-“I work in Probate where we have a lot of elderly clients that do not have email or computer access.
-How would it be possible for them to accept eService?”
+I work in Probate where we have a lot of elderly clients that do not have email or computer access.
+How would it be possible for them to accept eService?

 Responding to an eServe

 So, remember: eService is never used for service of complaint and summons.

-“We still have to add two days for e-service correct?”
+We still have to add two days for e-service, correct?

 CCP 1010.6 (B)